Niri22/Maintenance-Pred/README.md

-# Asset Maintenance Analysis
+# Asset Predictive Maintenance

 ### Contributers and Contact Information: Niranjani.Pandey (niranjani.pandey168@gmail.com)

 ## Problem Statement addressed: GRAPH FOR BETTER SYSTEMS

 Due to COVID-19, Public Transport Operators have had decreased ridership and revenue.
-With significatly lower ridership and additional cost for sanitisation of vehicles and platforms, Operators have been looking to lower their costs without impacting customer experience.
-We present an alternnative maintenance scheduling strategy to reduce maintance cost related to upkeep of transport vehicles.
-In this particular solution, we will be looking at Ferry Maintenance of BC Ferries, which run about 20 ferries over 12 routes and 8 termials.
+With significantly lower ridership and additional cost for sanitization of vehicles and platforms, Operators have been looking to lower their costs without impacting customer experience.
+We present an alternative maintenance scheduling strategy to reduce maintenance cost related to upkeep of transport vehicles.
+In this particular solution, we will be looking at Ferry Maintenance of BC Ferries, which run about 20 ferries over 12 routes and 8 terminals.

 ### Description:
 In fiscal 2021, traffic and revenue of BC Ferries were drastically impacted by the pandemic, including as a result of changed customer travel patterns, preventive health and safety measures and various travel restrictions.
 BC Ferries carried 6.7 million vehicles and 13.1 million passengers, decreases of 23.8% and 39.7% respectively, compared to the prior year.
 Revenue from vehicle and passenger traffic on the designated ferry routes in fiscal 2021 totalled $424.1 million, a decrease of $189.1 million from the prior year.
 (BC Ferries Annual Report to the BC Ferries Commissioner 2020-21).
 Even with such significant changes, the annual maintenance cost was around $85 million in FY 2019 and FY 2020.
 This implies that the same scheduled maintenance routine was performed instead of a predictive maintenance routine.
 With hybrid work from home being the norm, we can expect the ridership annd revenue to remain lower tha pre-pandemic levels.